Despite the ever-increasing price of cigarettes, smoking doesn’t look like it will be stopping any time soon.

 You are permitted to bring cigarettes through airport security and onto a plane in your carry on luggage.

 This is a reply from the AskTSA service on Twitter confirming that cigarettes can be taken on a plane in carry on bags:

 Taking cigarettes in checked baggage

 TSA rules state that you are permitted to bring cigarettes in your checked baggage.

 This is a reply from the Transportation Security Administration to a passenger asking if it is allowed to bring cigarettes in checked luggage:

 How many cigarettes can you take on a plane?

 When traveling domestically within the US there are no restrictions on the number of cigarettes you can carry in either your hand luggage or your checked baggage.

 Customs allowances for cigarettes

 Most countries give a duty free allowance but anything over that allowance is likely to be confiscated or you will have to pay duty on them.

-All of the following relate to passengers of 18 years of age or older.
+All of the following relate to passengers who are 18 years of age or older.
 You should check on the local authorities’ website to ensure this hasn’t changed.